Composting is great, but if you leave your pile to just sit, it can take over a year to break down. Wanna speed things up? Use a compost turner.

 I wasn’t going to do it.
 Not again.
 For once in my life I was going to be that person who walked into a store, pulled out her wallet and bought something that was fully assembled, ready to use and did not require an up to date tetanus shot.

 Although of course my tetanus shot is always up to date because what kind of colourless life are you leading if you aren’t regularly coming face to face with the risk of tetanus?
 I mean, ‘cmon.
 But back to my earlier point, I wanted this particular thing – a compost turner – and I didn’t want to have to make it.
 I wanted to stroll into a store, hand over lots of money and buy it.
 It’s the sort of thing I could imagine a lady of privilege doing.
 (Or ordering her underpaid, illegal servant Svetlana to do on her way home on the bus.)
 For once in my life I wanted to be that privileged, servant ordering lady.

 I was not that lady.

 3 weeks ago I went to a small talk on composting.
-I already know a fair amount about composting (you can read some of my composting posts here and here) but I figured you can always learn something new from any kind of course.
+I already know a fair amount about composting (hot composting is my favourite method and can be completed in 1-2 months which you can read about in this post here but I figured you can always learn something new from any kind of course.
 Betty taught me that.
 Actually Betty manages to work that into pretty much any conversation.